What is rosacea?

 - Microneedling pens are medically engineered skin needling devices that use disposable surgical grade micro-needles that vertically pierce the skin and create multiple micro-injuries.
 This will encourage and harness your own body’s innate ability to repair itself naturally and produce new collagen.
 This technology will create micro-channels and create a gateway for active mesotherapy ingredients to be delivered to the deeper layers of the skin as this technology significantly increases the absorption of topical products.
 This treatment can significantly improve wrinkles, dyspigmentation, skin texture and rosacea.

 - Mesotherapy is a non-surgical treatment capable of improving the majority of cosmetic issues by providing small quantities of active ingredients like vitamins, minerals and hyaluronic acid directly to the area where they are needed.
 In conventional mesotherapy these ingredients are administered via microinjections into the dermic layer of the skin where they act as slow release medication.
 The method will improve the appearance of wrinkles and tone and texture of the skin will become more youthful.
 The vitamins stimulate skin cells, especially fibroblasts to increase production of collagen and elastin, as well as to neutralise free radicals.
-Mesotherapy is able to improve circulation as well.
+Mesotherapy is been proven to positively improve local circulation as well.